Overview

 RAM and Storage

 8 GB is workable for light use in 2026, but it’s tight.
-Windows 11 uses 3-4 GB at idle, leaving 4-5 GB for your apps.
-Heavy multitasking will hit the ceiling.
+Windows 11 uses 3 to 4 GB at idle, leaving 4 to 5 GB for your apps.
+I hit that ceiling repeatedly during heavy multitasking.
 16 GB gives you comfortable headroom.

 256 GB of storage fills up fast.
-After Windows, updates, and a handful of apps, you have maybe 150 GB of usable space.
+After Windows, updates, and a handful of apps, I had maybe 150 GB of usable space on the Aspire Go.
 The 512 GB in the IdeaPad is far more livable.

 Winner: IdeaPad Slim 5.
 Double the RAM and double the storage.